 The COVID-19 pandemic and the stay-at-home directive are changing how we live.
 Some workers are waiting at home while other employees have to go to work every day.
 This makes it easy for healthcare workers and other employees who are still executing their duties during the coronavirus pandemic to prove that they contracted the infection in their line of work.
 If your job poses a high risk of infection, and you realize that you contracted COVID-19 because of your work, you can seek Workers’ Compensation benefits for coronavirus.

 The Chief Financial Officer (CFO) Directive 2020-05 highlights the special regulations for COVID-19 Workers’ Compensation system.
 These regulations apply to the state’s frontline workers only.
-They don’t apply to the private sector employees, though the directive is instructive for how claims will be processed in the private sector.
+They don’t apply to the private sector employees, though the directive is instructive for how claims may be processed in the private sector.

 The new regulations place the burden of prove on Florida State.
 That means the state will have to prove that you contracted COVID-19 while on official duties.
 The thing is if you’re a frontline employee and you contracted coronavirus, you can successfully seek Workers’ Comp benefits.